Mohamed Tawfik Ismail

 Mohamed Tawfik bin Ismail (محمد تاوفيك بن اسماعيل, /ms/; born 23 September 1951) is a Malaysian politician who served as a Member of Parliament (MP) for Sungai Benut from August 1986 to October 1990.
 He was a member of the United Malays National Organisation (UMNO), a component party of the BN coalition and was the former Vice Division Chief of UMNO Sungai Benut.
 He is the eldest son of the 2nd Deputy Prime Minister of Malaysia, Ismail Abdul Rahman.

 Early life and education

 Tawfik was born on 23 September 1951 and studied at St John's Institution in Kuala Lumpur during his early schooling days.
 He then went to the Royal Military College (RMC) and finally finishing his secondary education at Geelong Grammar School in Australia.
-He then furthered his tertiary studies in Australia and England where he graduated at the University of New England and the University of Oxford respectufully.
+He then furthered his tertiary studies in Australia and England where he graduated at the University of New England and the University of Oxford respectfully.